 A. General Zoo Information: licensing status, ownership and public safety measures;

-B. Conservation Commitment: ex situ coordinated captive breeding programmes and conservation of biodiversity;
+B. Conservation Participation: ex situ coordinated captive breeding programmes and conservation of biodiversity;

 C. Public Education: signage, public integration and educational value;